 I know why they call wrestling a manly sport; you had to be in touch with your manhood to wear that outfit!

 Most of their bodies were shockingly fit despite a lack of gyms, bad smoking habits, and having a heavy dairy diet of Mongolian food.
-These were bodies you couldn’t form in a gym; instead they were bodies developed form hard, manual work.
+These were bodies you couldn’t form in a gym; instead, they were bodies developed from hard, manual work.